alrik11es/nano-php/README.md

 [![Build Status](https://secure.travis-ci.org/alrik11es/nanoPHP.png?branch=master)](https://travis-ci.org/alrik11es/nanoPHP)

-https://github.com/dscape/nano but in PHP (I'm avoiding the use of callbacks because I think PHP people doesn't need to mess with that).
+minimalistic couchdb driver for PHP >5.3 it's intended to be exactly the same as https://github.com/dscape/nano but in PHP (I'm avoiding the use of callbacks because I think PHP people doesn't need to mess with that).